 I try my hardest not to have 50 bottles of sauces and condiments in my fridge.
 Instead, I stock up on the basics and try to make my own sauces whenever possible.
-This simple balsamic glaze (or balsamic reduction) is SUPER easy to make at home, it only takes a few ingredients, and about 10 minutes to make at home.
+This simple balsamic glaze (or balsamic reduction) is SUPER easy to make at home, it only takes a few ingredients, and about 10 minutes.
 So it just makes sense to make homemade balsamic glaze whenever I need it instead of having that extra bottle cluttering up the fridge.
-Plus, a little drizzle of this sweet and tangy glaze will take any salad, grilled meat, or flatbread to the next level!
+Plus, a little drizzle of this sweet and tangy glaze will take any salad, grilled meat, or roasted vegetable (you’ve GOT to try it on roasted Brussels sprouts) to the next level!

 What Kind of Balsamic Vinegar to Use